stompson/tompson_netlearn_fmri/README.md

 * [seaborn v0.9.0](http://seaborn.pydata.org/)
 * [statsmodels v0.9.0](https://www.statsmodels.org/stable/index.html)

-Note: if you run into errors indicating you miss a package, either enter "pip install packagename" in a terminal or - if in the notebook - insert a cell and write "!pip install packagename".
+Note: if you run into errors indicating you are missing a package, either enter "pip install packagename" in a terminal or - if in the notebook - insert a cell and write "!pip install packagename".

 #### R